freyfyliu/freyfyliu.github.io/_pages/gallery.md

 <img src='/images/cloud.JPG'>
 <i>Nacreous clouds observed in Scotland<i>

 I like various genres of music, from rock to classical.
 My interested instruments include piano, guitar and harmonica.
-I was the president of Linquan (林泉, "forest-spring") Piano Society at Nanjing University 2017-2018.
+I was the president of Linquan (林泉, "forest-spring") Piano Society at Nanjing University in 2017-2018.

 <img src='/images/piano.jpg'>
 <i>Playing Haydn and Tchaikovsky on stage<i>